 - Touch their nose or throat

 - Raise their eyebrows

-Unless all your friends use Windows Mobile (in this case Tinder-related questions should be the least of your problems), chances are they are hiding something, since those are known to be in body language.
+Unless all your friends use Windows Mobile (in this case, Tinder-related questions should be the least of your worries), they are hiding something.

-With more than 50 million people active on the app every month, more than 1 billion swipes per day, and over 12 million matches created every 24 hours (Source: ), Tinder revolutionized the world of online dating.
+With more than 10 million daily active users, more than 1.6 billion swipes per day, and over 1 million dates arranged through the app every week (Source: MuchNeeded.com), Tinder revolutionized the world of online dating.

 Not that I would know anything about this sort of stuff, of course.